 Hips Don’t Lie

 When we are sitting for too long, it puts the hip flexor muscle in a shortened position for an extended period of time.
 After awhile, that muscle is going to have a hard time actually fully lengthening again because it is so used to be shortened.
-The hip flexor not only causes us to then have limited hip motion and maybe an anterior pelvic tilt (pulling the hip forward and causing an arch in the low back and a “stuck out” belly) but it can also inhibit us from properly engaging our butt cheeks (or glutes in the scientific world).
+The hip flexor not only causes us to then have limited hip motion and maybe an anterior pelvic tilt.
+This happens when the hip is pulled forward, causing an arch in the low back and a “stuck out” belly.
+This anterior pelvic tilt can cause more poor posture issues but it can also inhibit us from properly engaging our butt cheeks (or glutes in the scientific world).
 This further exacerbates the problem because then our hip flexors also become overactive.
 And if we have overactive hip flexors and weak glutes…..we have low back pain.

 So, let us nip the problem in the butt (ah ha, get it?) and get to stretching out those hip flexors!